shiv2002anshu/Python-Programs/README.md

 # Python-Programs
-It consist of Python program with their algorithm in it through which we can easily understand how to solve that particular progrma
+It consist of Python program with their algorithm in it through which we can easily understand how to solve that particular program